shashimakkapati/Elyx_Hackathon_HealthAI_Shashi_Sumit/README.md

 1. Download `elyx_hackathon_perplexity.ipynb` and open in Google Colab.
 2. Connect your Google Drive when prompted.
-3. In the first code cell, replace
-with your Perplexity API key.
+3. In the first code cell, replace 'Your_api_key' with your Perplexity API key.
 4. Select **Runtime > Run all** and wait for completion.

 ## 📁 Outputs